PQ777/Dodge-game/README.md

 ⭐ Eng ver. ⭐
 -----------
 <b>Produced by referring to the retr0 2022 book</b>

+※ The game was produced while copying will be made with additional functions later ※

 <a href = "https://github.com/IJEMIN/Unity-Programming-Essence-2021">retr0 Github</a>

 ⭐ How to use ⭐
 ----------------
 Game Name: Dodge

+※ The game was produced while copying will be made with additional functions later ※

 Explain: A game of avoiding countless bullets and holding out for a long time.